 We’d like the videos of these birds to look like what people tend to actually see – so this is not a request for beautiful footage!
 Thanks to David Hamilton for a great example of the sort of thing we’re after, in the photo featured below.
 Additionally, we want to include footage where it’s not actually possible to be sure what the bird is – because making that call (‘it’s impossible to tell’) is all part of the process.
 Footage where it’s really hard to see the bird is also really useful, and also footage of birds that could be mistaken for these species.

 People have more recently offered us photographs.
 While we’re primarily after videos for that more ‘real life’ feel for training, not many are available, and we would certainly appreciate photographs of all the species to help people get a good idea of what they look like, and also – where the photographers are willing – to help us to promote this project.

-The schools component of the project will be Andrew Hughes’ eleventh Expedition Class: Where Where Wedgie?
+The schools component of the project will be Andrew Hughes’ eleventh Expedition Class.
 Schools students will learn about eagles and other birds of prey, and about monitoring threatened species.
-The work will culminate in a 2-3 day survey effort at the end of May, involving schools and also, we hope, the community.
-We’re planning to run community workshops concurrently around the state, in preparation for this survey.
-Andrew’s question, ‘Where Where Wedgie?’, is somewhat thought-provoking and ironic, since of course it’s possible to see a wedge-tailed eagle at least occasionally almost anywhere in Tasmania.
+The work will culminate in a 3 day survey effort at the end of May, involving schools and the community.
+We’ll be running community workshops concurrently around the state, in preparation for this survey.
+Andrew’s question, ‘Where?
+Where?
+Wedgie!’, is somewhat thought-provoking and ironic, since of course it’s possible to see a wedge-tailed eagle at least occasionally almost anywhere in Tasmania.
 However, we hope to design the work such that we’ll have a baseline indicator of population size, which can then be repeated yearly for comparison, to track the population’s progress.
 The first year’s results may be fairly approximate, but as we figure out what’s possible, we hope that it may ultimately be possible to obtain useful estimates of population changes and perhaps, one day, even population size (always difficult!).
 Everyone involved can certainly expect to have fun and learn a lot from the experience.